Arthur George Roberts

 Story:

-Arthur George Roberts was born in Donhead St. Andrew, Wiltshire, on 26th January 1891 and baptised there on 22nd February 1891, the son of John William Roberts and Louisa Roberts (nee Paskell).
+Arthur George Roberts was born in Donhead St. Andrew, Wiltshire, on 26th January 1891 and baptised there on 22nd February 1891, the son of John William Roberts and Louisa Roberts (nee Haskell).
 He lived all his early life in Lower Street and later Bartholemew Street, Donhead St. Andrew, until by 1914 he had moved to Putney, London, SW and was working as a Police Constable.
 He married Emily Mann there in March 1914.
 He enlisted on 23rd February 1916 with the Royal Naval Air Service as an Air Mechanic Class 1 (Service No. F12246).
 He worked as a Rigger on Airships and on Balloons in places such as Port Said and Alexandria, Egypt, and France and Flanders.
 He was transferred to the newly formed Royal Air Force on 1st April 1918 with Service No. 212246.
 He was eventually discharged on 11th April 1919 and awarded the Victory and British War medals.
-He returned to the Police Service and served for a number of years in Islington, London.
-By the time of the 1939 Register he was living at 'Yoqa', Dover Road, Dover, Kent, and was still a Police Constable.
-His death was recorded in Kent on 25th June 1964.
+He returned to the Police Service and served for a number of years in Islington, London, the 1921 Census showing him living at 34 Jackson Road, Holloway, Islington.
+By the time of the 1939 Register he had moved to 'Yoqa', Dover Road, Dover, Kent, and was still a Police Constable.
+His death was recorded in Folkestone, Kent, on 25th June 1964.
 His brother, William John Roberts, also served in the conflict.

 Images: